Olical/xtz/README.md

 By copying and editing the code above you can integrate it with any library that can parse, format and validate a date.

+## Browser compatibility

+I test it at the moment by running `testing.html` in [BrowserStack](http://www.browserstack.com).
+It works perfectly in all modern browsers as well as IE6+.
+Please bear in mind that these tests only use moment.js and XDate.
+If it isn't working and you are using some other library then it is probably that date library or your config.
+Not xtz.

 ## License

 [![Creative Commons License](http://i.creativecommons.org/l/by/3.0/88x31.png)](http://creativecommons.org/licenses/by/3.0/)